dthaler/ebpf-docs/isa/kernel.org/instruction-set.rst

 eBPF has two instruction encodings:

  * the basic instruction encoding, which uses 64 bits to encode an instruction
- * the wide instruction encoding, which appends a second 64-bit immediate value (imm64) after the basic instruction for a total of 128 bits.
+ * the wide instruction encoding, which appends a second 64-bit immediate (i.e., constant) value after the basic instruction for a total of 128 bits.

 The basic instruction encoding is as follows: